-- silk,

-- wool,

-- coarse animal hair,
+I. silk II. wool

-- fine animal hair,
+III. coarse animal hair IV. fine animal hair

-- horsehair,

-- cotton,
+V. horsehair VI. cotton

-- paper-making materials and paper,
+VII. paper-making materials and paper

-- flax,
+VIII. flax

-- true hemp,
+IX. true hemp

-- jute and other textile bast fibres.
+X. jute and other textile bast fibres

-- sisal and other textile fibres of the genus Agave,
+XI. sisal and other textile fibres of the genus Agave

-- coconut, abaca, ramie and other vegetable textile fibres,
+XII. coconut, abaca, ramie and other vegetable textile fibres

-- synthetic man-made filaments,

-- artificial man-made filaments,

-- current-conducting filaments,

-- synthetic man-made staple fibres of polypropylene,

-- synthetic man-made staple fibres of polyester,

-- synthetic man-made staple fibres of polyamide,

-- synthetic man-made staple fibres of polyacrylonitrile,
+XIII. synthetic man-made filamentsXIV. artificial man-made filamentsXV. current conducting filaments

+XVI. synthetic man-made staple fibres of polypropylene XVII. synthetic man-made staple fibres of polyester XVIII. synthetic man-made staple fibres of polyamide XIX. synthetic man-made staple fibres of polyacrylonitrile

-- synthetic man-made staple fibres of polyimide,
+XX. synthetic man-made staple fibres of polyimide

-- synthetic man-made staple fibres of polytetrafluoroethylene,

-- synthetic man-made staple fibres of poly(phenylene sulphide),

-- synthetic man-made staple fibres of poly(vinyl chloride),
+XXI. synthetic man-made staple fibres of polytetrafluoroethyleneXXII. synthetic man-made staple fibres of polyphenylene sulphideXXIII. synthetic man-made staple fibres of polyvinyl chloride polyether whether or not gimped

-- other synthetic man-made staple fibres,

-- artificial man-made staple fibres of viscose,

-- other artificial man-made staple fibres,
+XXIV. other synthetic man-made staple fibresXXV. artificial man-made staple fibres of viscoseXXVI. other artificial man-made staple fibres polyester whether or not gimped

-yarn made of polyurethane segmented with flexible segments of polyether, whether or not gimped,

-- yarn made of polyurethane segmented with flexible segments of polyester, whether or not gimped,

-- products of heading 5605 (metallised yarn) incorporating strip consisting of a core of aluminium foil or of a core of plastic film whether or not coated with aluminium powder, of a width not exceeding 5 mm, sandwiched by means of a transparent or coloured adhesive between two layers of plastic film,
+XXVII. yarn made of polyurethane segmented with flexible segments of consisting of a core of aluminium foil or of a core of plastic film whether or not coated with aluminium powder, of a width not exceeding 5 mm, sandwiched by means of a transparent or coloured adhesive between two layers of plastic film

+XXVIII. yarn made of polyurethane segmented with flexible segments of

+XXIX. products of heading No 5605 (metallised yarn) incorporating strip

-- other products of heading 5605.
+XXX. other products of heading No 5605.

-A yarn, of heading 5205, made from cotton fibres of heading 5203 and synthetic staple fibres of heading 5506, is a mixed yarn.
-Therefore, non-originating synthetic staple fibres which do not satisfy the origin-rules (which require manufacture from chemical materials or textile pulp) may be used, provided that their total weight does not exceed 10% of the weight of the yarn.
+A yarn of heading No 5205 made from cotton fibres of heading No 5203 and synthetic staple fibres of heading No 5506 is a mixed yarn.
+Therefore, non-originating synthetic staple fibres that do not satisfy the origin rules (which require manufacture from chemical materials or textile pulp) may be used up to a weight of 10 per cent of the yarn.

-A woollen fabric, of heading 5112, made from woollen yarn of heading 5107 and synthetic yarn of staple fibres of heading 5509, is a mixed fabric.
-Therefore, synthetic yarn which does not satisfy the origin-rules (which require manufacture from chemical materials or textile pulp), or woollen yarn which does not satisfy the origin-rules (which require manufacture from natural fibres, not carded or combed or otherwise prepared for spinning), or a combination of the two, may be used, provided that their total weight does not exceed 10% of the weight of the fabric.
+A woollen fabric of heading No 5112 made from woollen yarn of heading No 5107 and synthetic yarn of staple fibres of heading No 5509 is a mixed fabric.
+Therefore synthetic yarn which does not satisfy the origin rules (which require manufacture from chemical materials or textile pulp) or woollen yarn that does not satisfy the origin rules (which require manufacture from natural fibres, not carded or combed or otherwise prepared for spinning) or a combination of the two may be used provided their total weight does not exceed 10 per cent of the weight of the fabric.

-Tufted textile fabric, of heading 5802, made from cotton yarn of heading 5205 and cotton fabric of heading 5210, is a only mixed product if the cotton fabric is itself a mixed fabric made from yarns classified in two separate headings, or if the cotton yarns used are themselves mixtures.
+Tufted textile fabric of heading No 5802 made from cotton yarn of heading No 5205 and cotton fabric of heading No 5210 is only a mixed product if the cotton fabric is itself a mixed fabric being made from yarns classified in two separate headings or if the cotton yarns used are themselves mixtures.

-If the tufted textile fabric concerned had been made from cotton yarn of heading 5205 and synthetic fabric of heading 5407, then, obviously, the yarns used are two separate basic textile materials and the tufted textile fabric is, accordingly, a mixed product.
+If the tufted textile fabric concerned had been made from cotton yarn of heading No 5205 and synthetic fabric of heading No 5407, then, obviously, the yarns used are two separate basic textile materials and the tufted textile fabric is accordingly a mixed product.

-5.3.
-In the case of products incorporating "yarn made of polyurethane segmented with flexible segments of polyether, whether or not gimped", this tolerance is 20% in respect of this yarn.

-5.4.
-In the case of products incorporating "strip consisting of a core of aluminium foil or of a core of a plastic film whether or not coated with aluminium powder, of a width not exceeding 5 mm, sandwiched by means of a transparent or coloured adhesive between two layers of plastic film", this tolerance is 30% in respect of this strip.
+- 3. In the case of products incorporating "yarn made of polyurethane segmented with flexible segments of polyether whether or not gimped" this tolerance is 20 per cent in respect of this yarn. - 4.
+In the case of products incorporating "strip consisting of a core of aluminium foil or of a core of plastic film whether or not coated with aluminium powder, of a width not exceeding 5 mm, sandwiched by means of an adhesive between two layers of plastic film", this tolerance is 30 per cent in respect of this strip.